-Description The subjects comprise a detached single storey bungalow.
-Accommodation ON GROUND FLOOR: Entrance hallway, lounge, conservatory, kitchen, two bedrooms, bathroom.
-Gross internal floor area (m2) 68 sq.m.
-Neighbourhood and location The property is situated within an established residential location where surrounding properties are of similar age and type.
+Description The subjects comprise a semi-detached two storey villa.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Lounge, Kitchen/Dining Area, Cloakroom, Rear Hallway.
+FIRST FLOOR:- Landing, Three Bedrooms, Bathroom.
+Gross internal floor area (m2) 90 square metres. · Neighbourhood and location The property is situated within an established residential location where surrounding properties are of a similar age and type.
 Local amenities are readily available.
 Age Approximately 40 years.
 Weather Dry and overcast following a recent period of settled weather conditions.
-Chimney stacks None.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate. binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as binoculars where appropriate.
+Chimpay stocks Chimney stacks None.
+Barting to the Property of State of Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and overlaid with tiles.
+I was able to partially inspect the roof space and gained access from a hatch within the first floor landing.
+The roof is built of timber trusses and boarded over with timber

-Rainwater fittings Rainwater units are of PVC material consisting of half round gutters discharging into round downpipes.
+Roofing including roof space sarking.
+Insulation material is laid between and over the ceiling joists.
+Deinungton fittin no Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater units are of PVC material consisting of half round gutters discharging into round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of timber frame cavity construction, having a render and pointed synthetic stonework external finish.
-A damp proof course is not visible, however, I would anticipate a building of this age to have a PVC damp proof membrane.
-There are sub-floor ventilators to the walls.
-Windows external doors and initiative Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The outer walls are of timber frame cavity construction, having a render and pointed brickwork external finish.
+A damp-proof course is not visible, however, I would anticipate a building of this age to have a PVC damp-proof membrane.
+There are sub-floor ventilators to lower walls.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and the external door are of uPVC double glazed type.
+Windows and the external doors are of uPVC double glazed type.
 There are uPVC fascia and soffit boards.
 External decorations None.
-External desorations NOTIC.
-Conservatories / porches Visually inspected.
-There is a conservatory built to the front of the property, this having uPVC double glazed windows, masonry walls and a polycarbonate roof covering.
+Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings None.
+Garages and permanent outbuildings Visually inspected.
+There is a detached single garage of concrete sectional construction under a profiled rubberised (or similar) roof covering.
 Outside areas and boundaries Visually inspected.
 There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and stone chips.
-Boundary divisions are marked by masonry walls and timber fencing.
+Boundary divisions are marked by timber fencing.
+There is a driveway to the side of the property.